 My tummy hurts

-If baby cries after a feed it could simply be wind.
+A baby crying after a feed could simply be wind.
 Nothing a burp (or bottom burp) couldn’t solve.
-Try a back rub or tummy massage and, if that fails, maybe colic, acid reflux or lactose intolerance could be the culprits - always check with your GP or healthcare professional if you believe that any of these could be the reason, or if you are considering changing milk.
+Try a back rub or tummy massage to stop your baby crying.
+If that fails, maybe colic, reflux or lactose intolerance could be the culprits - always check with your GP or healthcare professional if you believe that any of these could be the reason, or if you are considering changing milk.

 In our efforts to soothe them we can sometimes overwhelm baby with enthusiastic rattling and cooing.
-If he rubs his eyes or turns away, a bit of quiet time and a cuddle in a dimmed room could be all he needs.
+If your baby rubs their eyes or turns away, a bit of quiet time and a cuddle in a dimmed room could be all they need.

 I’m too hot or cold

-As a general rule babies need to wear one more layer of clothing than we do and be in a room between 16C-20C degrees.
-Don’t be fooled by cold hands, just feel the back of his neck or his tummy to judge his body temperature.
+As a general rule, babies need to wear one more layer of clothing than we do and be in a room between 16C-20C degrees.
+Don’t be fooled by cold hands, just feel the back of their neck or their tummy to judge body temperature.

 My nappy is full

 New babies need their nappy changed up to a dozen times a day.
-It’s one of the top reasons for babies crying – always worth making it one of your first checks.
+It’s one of the top reasons for a baby crying – always worth making it one of your first checks.